metomi/rose/sphinx/tutorial/rose/suites.rst

    #. **Install The Suite.**

-      Running ``rose suite-run`` will cause the suite to be installed, validated and run.
+      Running :ref:`command-rose-suite-run` will cause the suite to be installed, validated and run.

       The ``--local-install-only`` command line option will cause the suite to be installed (only on your local machine not on any job hosts) and